Your Guide to the Digital SAT

 2. Review the results.

 Once you’ve taken the test, go through your results.
-Take note of what you did well and what you need to improve.
-Did you manage your time well?
-Were there patterns in the types of questions you missed?
+Identify what you did well and what you need to improve.
+Ask yourself:

-It’s best to go through the test question by question and review the questions you missed, skipped, or guessed.
-Read the answer explanations to make sure you understand how to arrive at the correct answer, and make note of any concepts you need to review.
+Then, review the test question by question.
+Pay close attention to anything you missed, skipped, or flagged.
+Read the answer explanations to understand the correct approach, and make note of any concepts you need to review.

-Once you’ve discovered what you need to improve, spend some time practicing those specific skills.
+Once you know what you need to work on, spend time practicing those specific areas.
 Review relevant concepts, learn and practice key strategies, and complete targeted practice exercises that focus on a specific content area or question type.

 When you’ve had some time to practice the areas that need work, take another full-length practice test and repeat the process.
 Keep repeating these three steps until test day.